Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Acceleration via Data-sparse Compression

-Here $A^l_{st}$ is the $n_s\times n_t$ block corresponding to row group $s$ and column group $t$, $U_{st}$ and $V^T_{st}$ are the low-rank factors, and the rank $r\ll\min(n_s,n_t)$ and depends on the specified tolerance $\epsilon$ and the nature of the underlying kernel.
+Here $A^\ell_{st}$ is the $n_s\times n_t$ block corresponding to row group $s$ and column group $t$, $U_{st}$ and $V^T_{st}$ are the low-rank factors, and the rank $r\ll\min(n_s,n_t)$ depends on the specified tolerance $\epsilon$ and the nature of the underlying kernel.
 As a result, one needs far less than $\bigo{n_sn_t}$ flop operations and storage units for this block.
 After compressing all off-diagonal blocks at each level of the hierarchical clustering (which is referred to as the \textit{construction} phase), one ends up with a compressed representation $H\approx A$ with almost $\bigo{nr}$ memory requirement.
+Here we assume all blocks have the same numerical rank $r$ for simplicity of explanation.